Other AmenitiesThe Gowrie Farm Development

 - All home owners are bound by the terms and conditions of the memorandum and articles of association of the HOA and any other rules and regulations that the directors of the HOA may decide to impose in accordance with the provisions of the memorandum and articles of association.

-- All property owners will pay a levy to the HOA.
-This levy will not cover the consumption of electricity and water and the rates levied by the uMngeni Municipality.
-The levies for the year of commencement of the development (2005) have been set at R850 per month.
-The HOA has the power to revise these levies from time to time.
+- All property owners pay a levy to the HOA.
+This levy does not cover the consumption of electricity and water and the rates levied by the uMngeni Municipality.
+The HOA has the power to revise levies from time to time.

 - Levies are only be payable in respect of residential sites to which all services have been provided.
-The developer will not be liable for levies in respect of any of the undeveloped erven, but will be responsible for paying any shortfall between the total levies collected and payable by the home owners and the cost of maintaining the estate during its development.
+The developer is liable for levies in respect of any of the undeveloped erven, but will be responsible for paying any shortfall between the total levies collected and payable by the home owners and the cost of maintaining the estate during its development.

 - The memorandum and articles of association of the HOA provide that during the development period the developer will be entitled to control the majority of the votes in the HOA and will be entitled to nominate the majority of the board of directors of the HOA.
-The board of the HOA will consist of 7 persons, 1 of which will be elected by the owners of the workers cottages.
+The board of the HOA consists of 7 persons, 1 of which is elected by the owners of the workers cottages.

-- The developer or his agent will act as the managing agent for and on behalf of the HOA during the development period, or for a period of 10 years, whichever is the shorter.
-Once 75% of the properties have been sold the developer will be entitled to hand over the management of the estate to the HOA.
+- The Developer or his agent act as the managing agent for and on behalf of the HOA during the development period, or for a period of 10 years, whichever is the shorter.
+Once 75% of the properties have been sold the Developer will be entitled to hand over the management of the estate to the HOA.

-As part of a social upliftment scheme for workers in the village of Nottingham Road, the developers of Gowrie Farm Golf and Fly-fishing Estate have donated land and services on a remote portion of the property for the development of 54 workers cottages.
-Fourteen of these are for workers employed by the estate and farm while the remaining 40 will be allocated to approved members of the local community who qualify for a government housing subsidy.
+As part of a social upliftment scheme for workers in the village of Nottingham Road, the Developer of Gowrie Farm Golf and Fly-fishing Estate has donated land and services on a remote portion of the property for the development of 54 workers cottages.
 The owners of these cottages will be required to be members of the Gowrie Farm HOA and will collectively nominate a member of the Board of Directors of the HOA.